On diffeomorphisms of even-dimensional discs: The homotopy groups of framed self-embeddings

-We give a general procedure to $\ff_g(\ul{k})$ in Section \ref{sec:explicit-computations}, with results in Appendix \ref{sec:computational-results}, but here we do the computations by hand.
+We will give a general procedure to compute $\ff_g(\ul{k})$ in \cref{sec:explicit-computations} using Koszul duality, and tabulate some results in \cref{sec:computational-results}, but here we do the computations by hand.
 We take $g$ to be sufficiently large ($g \geq 5$ will suffice), and fix a basis $a_1,\ldots,a_{2g}$ of $H$.